 Let the pavlovas cool completely on the tray before filling and decorating. make sure to use a light touch when transporting the tray from one surface to another.

 Fill or top with whipped cream, pudding, and your favorite fruits.
-If you choose to use whipped cream make sure to add it just before serving as the whipped cream will deflate and become liquidy.
+If you choose to use whipped cream make sure to add it just before serving.
+Enjoy!

 - 1 tsp cornstarch